Join us for an online book group discussion of this month’s title, Washington Black, by Esi Edugyan.

-Read at your own pace and then join us at 6:00 on Wednesday, October 28 for a lively digital discussion.
-A link will be sent to the e-mail address associated with your library card one day prior to the event.
+Read at your own pace and then join us at 6pm on Tuesday, July 27th for a lively digital discussion.
+A link will be sent to the email address associated with your library card one day prior to the event.

-But when a man is killed and a bounty is placed on Wash's head, they must abandon everything and flee together.
-Over the course of their travels, what brings Wash and Christopher together will tear them apart, propelling Wash ever farther across the globe in search of his true self.
-Spanning the Caribbean to the frozen Far North, London to Morocco, Washington Black is a story of self-invention and betrayal, of love and redemption, and of a world destroyed and made whole again."
+But when a man is killed and a bounty is placed on Wash's head, they must abandon everything and flee.
+Spanning the Caribbean to the frozen Far North, London to Morocco, Washington Black is a story of self-invention and betrayal, of love and redemption, and of a world destroyed and made whole again.

 Add to Calendar2021-07-27 18:00:002021-07-27 19:30:00Wheatley Book Group